The Insurgent's Log politics, insurgency and violence in the contemporary world

 (Postscript: The Shi'a of Iraq are Arabs, unlike those of Iran, and were shelled for a decade by their co-religionists during the Iran-Iraq war.
 The Iran-Shi'a alliance consequently isn't unshakeable, and divisions do exist among the Shi'a.
 More on this soon.)

+Will the Iraqi Resistance Survive?
 The mood in Washington is certainly upbeat, with the Republican Guard's Medina and Baghdad divisions apparently having been destroyed (from the air with zero casualties, no less), and the 3rd Infantry Division is within 15 miles of Baghdad.
 But things aren't quite so rosy yet.
 The Republican Guard divisions chose to duck rather than to fight, and US forces were surprised at how little resistance they faced in the Karbala area.
 This could mean either that the air assault on the two divisions was very effective, or that the two divisions have successfully dispersed into the surrounding countryside and will switch to guerrilla tactics.